trevor-dolby-at-ibm-com/ace-submodule-app1/README.md

 #### End-to-end tests

-Tests the HTTP-based flow to ensure that is creates the correct combination of body and header data, validation the behavior of the libraries.
+Tests the HTTP-based flow to ensure that is creates the correct combination of body and header data, validating the behavior of the libraries as well as the application itself.

 ## Local build